-We head to Pebble Beach, California this week for the 2013 AT&T Pebble Beach National Pro-Am.
+We now head to Pebble Beach, California this week for the 2013 AT&T Pebble Beach National Pro-Am.
 The PGA pros will be accompanied by amateurs and celebrities to put on a show for the fans at 3 separate venues.
-The will be teeing it up at Spyglass Hill Golf Club, Monterey Peninsula Country Club ( The Shores) and Pebble Beach Golf Links.
+They will be teeing it up at Spyglass Hill Golf Club, Monterey Peninsula Country Club ( The Shores) and Pebble Beach Golf Links.
 Let’s take a closer look at all three venues and our picks for the week.

 Spyglass Hill Golf Club

 Spyglass Hill Golf Club will have the player’s full attention this week.
-Every year this course is ranked as one of the toughest on tour, especially if the wind picks up.
+Every year this course is ranked as one of the toughest on Tour, especially if the wind picks up.
 The 6858 yard Par 72 course was home to the US Open in 2010 and showed its ability to make players look foolish.
 Dustin Johnson had a 3 shot lead going into Sunday where he unfortunately shot 82.
 He should still have plenty of confidence this week though as he has won the AT&T Pebble Beach National Pro-Am in both 2009 and 2010.